Files

 3. Add a TestFilter to filter for blocks with attributes

 The above TestFilter detects/directs "Blocks with Attributes" block inserts by looking for an "autocad_entity" equal to "autocad_insert".
-Blocks that have attributes, have "autocad_attributes_follow" equals true.
+Blocks that have attributes have "autocad_attributes_follow" equal to true.

 4. Add a ListConcatenator

 FME can read the AutoCAD block attributes as a list (make sure the DWG reader has this set).
-The block attribute list can be thought of as list pairs that contain all the information about the block attribute.
-As mentioned previously, for this example, the first attribute contains a tag called "SYM." and it has a value of 3.
+The block attribute list can be considered a list of pairs containing all the information about the block attribute.
+As mentioned previously, for this example, the first attribute contains a tag called "SYM" with a value of 3.

 5. Add a ListConcatenator for Values

-Connect the second ListConcatenator transformer to the output port of the first ListConcatenator.
-Rename the ListConcatenator_Values.
+Connect a second ListConcatenator transformer to the output port of the first ListConcatenator.

 6. Add an AttributeManager